NanoPhysicsCenter/RUMDEED/docs/source/run.rst

     For a rectangular emitter the first two numbers represent the length in the x and y directions respectively.
     Is the emitter is a hyperboloid tip the first number distance from the peak of the tip to the anode.
 The second number is the base radius of the tip and the last number is the height of the tip.
 See :ref:`Field emission from a hyperboloid tip <field-tip>` in the code description for more details.
-    Workfunction can also depend on this number, ex. circular emitter on wf checkerboard needs first and second number even though the emitter only needs the first.
     Here **<EMITTER NUMBER>** should be replaced by the number of the emitter.
     This line should be given for all emitters in the system.
 EMITTERS_POS(1:3, <EMITTER NUMBER>)
     Position of the emitter given as three numbers in nano-meters [nm].
 Here **<EMITTER NUMBER>** should be replaced by the number of the emitter.
     This line should be given for all emitters in the system.
 EMITTERS_TYPE(<EMITTER NUMBER>)
-    Geometry of the emitter given as an integer.
+    Geometry of the emitter is given as an integer.
 It should be given as one of the following integer numbers:

     1: Circular emitter.
-The dimensions **to do**
+Only photo emission supports circular emitters.

     2: Rectangle.
-The dimensions ... **to do**

     3: Rectangle spots.
-The dimensions ... **to do**

     Here **<EMITTER NUMBER>** should be replaced by the number of the emitter.
 This line should be given for all emitters in the system.
 EMITTERS_DELAY(<EMITTER NUMBER>)